NyarukoDev/ElytraBalance/README.md

 * Configure how much damage players take when using rockets with and without firework stars
 * Decide if players should be able to use consumable items when gliding (food, potions etc.)
 * Decide if the elytra should disappear when it breaks like normal tools
+* Decide if the elytra should be repairable in an anvil
-* Decide if the elytra should be repairable in an anvil or by the mending enchantment
+* Decide if the elytra should be repairable by the mending enchantment
+* Decide if using riptide during gliding should stop the player's flight

 ## Permissions:
 * `elytrabalance.overrides.itemdamage`